 Arrive in Chicago, Illinois

 Arrive in Chicago for the first leg of your Great Lakes adventure!
-Spend the afternoon and evening at leisure, with time to explore your new surroundings.
+If you purchased your airfare from Vantage, you’ll be met at the airport by a representative who will assist you with your hotel transfer.
+After checking in to your hotel, you'll have leisure time to explore your new surroundings.

 Tour the highlights of Chicago